cognisant/Docs.DevelopmentProcess/README.md

 1Password is the password manager the team uses to securely store and share work-related passwords.

-Team members use private vaults to manage passwords for their own work-related accounts.
+Team members use private vaults to manage passwords for their work-related accounts.

 There is also customer-specific vaults.
 These are used for managing shared credentials associated with a specific customer, or a software system used by that customer.